hkeiken/wsl2-globalprotect/README.md

 # Internet connectivity
-A small repository to show a way to solve Windows Subsystem for Linux 2 how to co-exist with Palo Alto Networks Global Protect.
+A small repository to show a way to make Windows Subsystem for Linux 2 how to co-exist with Palo Alto Networks Global Protect VPN Client.

 Windows has two versions of WSL or Windows Subsystem for Linux.
 The newer one WSL version 2 changes how connectivity happens, and a lot of VPNs has issues with this as connecting VPN breaks internet connectivity.
 Here is a way I found it possible to solve this issue.
 My understanding of the issue is basically a routing metric issue.